-This is perhaps a smart time to step back and evaluate what’s happening especially if you find the relationship is moving too fast.
+Now might be an intelligent time to step back and evaluate what’s happening if you find the relationship is moving too fast.

-I know you probably haven’t heard of the hobosexual relationship before but today I want to dig a bit deeper into the meaning of being taken advantage of for personal gain.
+I know you probably haven’t heard of the hobosexual relationship before.
+Still, today I want to dig a bit deeper into the meaning of being taken advantage of for personal gain.

-This world is full of scammers and I’ve written many a blog posts about money scams but this is a different type of scam where the person may or may not get money.
+This world is full of scammers, and I’ve written many blog posts about money scams, but this is a different scam where the person may or may not get money.

-Let’s look into the hobosexual relationship a bit more so perhaps you can learn about it and watch for targets coming your way.
+Let’s look into the hobosexual relationship more, so perhaps you can learn about it and watch for targets coming your way.